WWE News: Latest On Contract Status Of Goldberg After ‘WrestleMania 33’

 Logically, having a third match between Goldberg and Lesnar does not make much sense.
 Since Lesnar was defeated by Goldberg at both WrestleMania XX and Survivor Series, a rubber match is unnecessary because they did not split wins.
 Moreover, it is quite obvious that Lesnar will defeat Goldberg on April 2.

-However, the match does have an added sense of intrigue with the WWE Universal Championship on the line and does present one of the best box-office attractions WWE can have with the current possibilities.
+However, the match does have an added sense of intrigue with the WWE Universal Championship on the line, and does present one of the best box office attractions WWE can have with the current possibilities.

 Regardless of the criticism, WrestleMania 33 is shaping up to be a very good show.
-While Goldberg vs. Lesnar is not necessarily the popular choice, these two names transcend the company and bring viewers from outside of weekly programming into watching the biggest event of the year.
+While Goldberg vs. Lesnar is not necessarily the popular choice, these two names transcend the company, and bring viewers from outside of weekly programming into watching the biggest event of the year.

-The lack of interest in WWE from many fans shows that the current full-time talent is not sufficient enough to headline the most anticipated show of the year.
-Although Goldberg is scheduled to lose the match and end his run, WWE can pull out another shocker by having him win and stay past WrestleMania to put over a younger talent like Braun Strowman.
+The lack of interest in WWE from many fans show that the current full-time talent is not sufficient enough to headline the most anticipated show of the year.
+Although Goldberg is scheduled to lose the match and end his run, WWE call pull out another shocker by having him win and stay past WrestleMania to put over a younger talent like Braun Strowman.

 [Featured Image By WWE]